bewuethr/bash-raytracer/README.md

 # Bash Raytracer

 A raytracer written in Bash (except for floating point calculations, where I use `bc`).
-It requires a terminal emulator capable of displaying 256 colours.
+It requires a terminal emulator capable of displaying 256 colours (using the `-8` option) or true colour.

-## Changelog
+## Change log

 ### 2016/10/25

-* Command line options and usage text: simpler setup for size/fullscreen, field of view and colours settings, using `getopts` and this syntax:
+* Command line options and usage text: simpler setup for size / full screen, field of view and colours settings, using `getopts` and this syntax:

         raytracer [-hf8] [-v FOV] [-s FACTOR]

 * Default to 24-bit colours and fall back to 8-bit colours when the new `-8` option is used
 * Reduce intensity of ambient lighting to 10%

-Colours in the shadows are now discernible and gradiens look a bit smoother:
+Colours in the shadows are now discernible and gradients look a bit smoother:

 ![rendering9](https://raw.githubusercontent.com/bewuethr/bash-raytracer/master/images/result20161025.png)

 ### 2016/10/24

-* Shadows: every hitpoint checks if there is an object covering the directional light; if there is, the point is shaded with just ambient colour (20% of light intensity).
+* Shadows: every hit point checks if there is an object covering the directional light; if there is, the point is shaded with just ambient colour (20% of light intensity).
 If there is nothing covering the light, diffuse colouring is added.
 I've also tweaked the light direction a little.
 * New resolution: I've switched my system (no more MSYS2 Bash under Windows, proper Ubuntu now!) and have adjusted the default resolution to match the size of the original Whitted picture.

 Because there aren't many colours available, the shadows tend to be very dark and "dark yellow" on the checkered floor becomes "pitch black":